WP-API/docs-v2/guide/authentication/index.md

 Custom data models can extend `wp.api.models.Base` to ensure this is sent correctly for any custom requests.

-For developers making manual Ajax requests, the nonce will need to be passed with each request.
+For developers making manual AJAX requests, the nonce will need to be passed with each request.
 The API uses nonces with the action set to `wp_api`.
 These can then be passed to the API via the `_wp_json_nonce` data parameter (either POST data or in the query for GET requests), or via the `X-WP-Nonce` header.

+It is important to keep in mind that this authentication method relies on WordPress cookie.
+As a result this method is only applicable when the REST API is used inside of WordPress and the current user is logged in.
+In addition, the current user must have the appropirate capability to perform the action being performed.

 As an example, this is how the built-in Javascript client creates the nonce: